-- b. intend to reside permanently in the country; and - c. unless prevented by physical or mental disability, speak and understand Pisin or Hiri Motu, or a vernacular of the country, sufficiently for normal conversational purposes; and - d. have a respect for the customs and cultures of the country; and - e. be unlikely to be or become a charge on public funds; and - f. have a reasonable knowledge and understanding of the rights, privileges, responsibilities and duties of citizenship; and - g. renounce, in such manner as is prescribed by or under an Act of the Parliament, any other citizenship and make the Declaration of Loyalty. - 3.
+- 1. A person who has resided continuously in the country for at least eight years may apply to the Minister responsible for citizenship matters to be naturalized as a citizen, and the Minister may, if he is satisfied as to the matters referred to in Subsection (2), in his deliberate judgement (but subject to Division 4 (Citizenship Advisory Committee)), grant or refuse the application. - 2.
+To be eligible for naturalization, a person must - a. be of good character; and - b. intend to reside permanently in the country; and - c. unless prevented by physical or mental disability, speak and understand Pisin or Hiri Motu, or a vernacular of the country, sufficiently for normal conversational purposes; and - d. have a respect for the customs and cultures of the country; and - e. be unlikely to be or become a charge on public funds; and - f. have a reasonable knowledge and understanding of the rights, privileges, responsibilities and duties of citizenship; and - g. subject to Section 64, renounce, in such manner as is prescribed by or under an Act of the Parliament, any other citizenship and make the Declaration of Loyalty. - 3.
 If an applicant for naturalization so requests, any child of the applicant who is under voting age at the time when the applicant is naturalized becomes a citizen by naturalization on the naturalization of the applicant.

-Requirements for naturalization
+• Requirements for naturalization